CBSE Class 10 Science Syllabus 2026-27 PDF Download

-The subject of science plays an important role in children’s development of well-defined abilities in cognitive, affective, and psychomotor domains.
+Science plays an important role in children’s development of well-defined abilities across the cognitive, affective, and psychomotor domains.
 It augments the spirit of enquiry, creativity, objectivity, and aesthetic sensibility.

 The upper primary stage demands that students be provided with several opportunities to engage with the processes of Science, such as observing, recording observations, drawing, tabulation, plotting graphs, etc., whereas the secondary stage also expects abstraction and quantitative reasoning to occupy a more central place in the teaching and learning of Science.
 Thus, the idea of atoms and molecules being the building blocks of matter makes its appearance,as does Newton’s law of gravitation.